 *Cantrips that cause damage can hit magical creatures and do 1d3 damage rather than 1d2.

-*Witches that engage in (animal or humanoid) sacrifice lower the cost of ritual magic significantly to a half (or less) than what is required to create a desired spell effect or to generate an unmemorised spell.
+*Witches that engage in (animal or humanoid) sacrifice lower the cost of ritual magic significantly to half (or less) than what is required to create a desired spell effect or to generate an unmemorised spell.

-At first level, in addition to their wizardly magic, a Witch can cast Druid spells, but with an additional access to Necromancy, where they use the same progression table as a Bard, except improving one level for every three as a Wizard.
+At first level, in addition to their wizardly magic, a Witch can cast Druid spells, but with an additional access to Necromancy, where they use the same progression table as Priest, except improving one level for every three as a Wizard.
 At first level they may cast one such spell.
 No bonus spells are received for high wisdom scores.

 At 3rd level the Witch can secure a familiar, in the same way as Find Familiar by only concentrating for 1 turn.
 They may also brew a Flying Ointment, the Witch's noted special ability, that takes one hour to make and lasts 24 hours.